Skip to content

 We test our recipes at tasting roadshows held around our hospitals sites.
 This gives members of the public, patients and staff a chance to try out our food.
 We have had excellent feedback from our roadshows.

-• Your family member/friends full name
+• Your family member/friend’s full name

-• Your phone number or email address.
+• Your phone number or email address

-All our inpatient wards have a least one iPad for patients to take part in ‘virtual visits’ (video call) to contact relatives and friends during their stay in hospital.
-If your family member/friend does not have a mobile phone or tablet of their own they are welcome to use a hospital iPad to see and talk to the people who matter to them.
+All of our inpatient wards have a least one iPad for those who wish to make ‘virtual visits’ (video calls) with their relatives and friends during their stay in hospital.
+If your family member/friend does not have a mobile phone or tablet of their own, or they are unfamiliar/unable to use these devices to set up calls independently, they are welcome to use a hospital iPad.
+Ward staff will always try to facilitate these calls where possible.

 Can I request a ‘virtual visit’ (video call) for a specific time of day?